Insurance tips for Trade and Commercial General Contractors

-Lexie Haase, one of our Senior Underwriter Trainer experts, understands how confusing these questions can be.
+Lexie Haase, SECURA underwriting expert, understands how confusing selecting the right coverages can be.
 Her dad is an independent insurance agent, and she practically grew up in the insurance industry.
-Still she says that she learns new ways to help our agents and policyholders every day.
+She shares some tips below on selecting the right coverage to fit your needs.

 Trade contractors can span the gamut of the construction industry.
-Some of the most common types of businesses that Lexie helps are Concrete, Electrical, Excavation, HVAC, Janitorial, Plumbing, and Water Well Drillers.
-“At SECURA, we insure a lot of Trade Contractors, and we’re very familiar with your work, your equipment, and the coverages you need to protect your businesses,” said Lexie.
+Some of the most common types of businesses that Lexie helps are concrete, electrical, excavation, HVAC, janitorial, plumbing, and water well drillers.
+“At SECURA, we insure a lot of trade contractors, and we’re very familiar with the work, equipment, and coverages needed to protect contracting businesses,” said Lexie.

-When she’s collaborating with an independent agent on a new quote for a Trade Contractor, there are a few things Lexie always recommends.
+When she’s collaborating with an independent agent on a new quote for a trade contractor, there are a few coverages Lexie always recommends.

-1. Errors and Omissions (E&O) – According to Lexie, “We love to insure Trade Contractors, and we know sometimes things happen.
-Errors and omissions coverage protects against faulty workmanship or damages that result.
-This added coverage protects your business against the labor and material costs associated with redoing the work.”
+Errors and omissions coverage protects against faulty workmanship or damages that result from your work.
+This added coverage also protects your business against labor and material costs associated with redoing work.

-2. Equipment – Lexie can’t stress enough how important it is to have your equipment insured properly.
-“A contractor’s equipment can be scattered over numerous jobsites, so we want to make sure all of your equipment is covered properly.
+Lexie can’t stress enough how important it is to have your equipment insured properly.
+“A contractor’s equipment can be scattered over numerous job sites, so we want to make sure all of your equipment is covered properly.
 Without equipment, you can’t complete your job to the best of your ability.”

 Commercial General Contractors

-Providing insurance for Commercial General Contractors is very different than Trade Contractors, but Lexie has suggestions for this type of business as well.
-“Whether you’re remodeling or contracting new construction, there are so many moving pieces when you’re building a commercial space like an office complex or a retail strip mall.”
+The types of coverage needed for commercial general contractors differ from the needs of trade contractors.
+“Whether you’re remodeling or contracting new construction, there are so many moving pieces when you’re building a commercial space, like an office complex or a retail strip mall.”
 Lexie recommends making sure you have the following in place.

-1. Subcontractor Agreements – While not technically a type of coverage, a solid subcontractor agreement is a vital tool every Commercial General Contractor should have.
+While not technically a type of coverage, a solid subcontractor agreement is a vital tool every commercial general contractor should have.
 It transfers financial and liability risk and defines who is responsible for the work and any claims against it.
-“Our Risk Management Consultants are great resources for our agents and the businesses we write.
-They can help provide trade-specific tools like this agreement, as well as advice on other business concerns like jobsite safety and OSHA regulations.”
+“Our risk management consultants are great resources for our agents and the businesses we write.
+They can help provide trade-specific tools like this agreement, as well as advice on other business concerns like job site safety and OSHA regulations.”

-2. Umbrella Coverage – “In my opinion, an Umbrella Policy is something every business and individual should have,” said Lexie.
+“In my opinion, an umbrella policy is something every business and individual should have,” said Lexie.
 “Umbrellas provide businesses with liability protection, above other policy limits.
-It’s added protection against the unimaginable, and it’s really quite affordable.
-I recommend it to all of my Commercial General Contractor prospects.”
+It’s added protection against the unimaginable, and it’s usually quite affordable.
+I recommend it to all commercial general contractors.”